Significance of Non Importation Agreement

-First, few colonies had engaged in this boycott.
-For example, the southern colonies refused to participate in this initiative.
-Second, own interests, smuggling, and violations of the agreement by many Boston traders and traders further undermined the initiative.
-The Boston Non-Import Agreement of August 1, 1768 was a formal collective decision of Boston-based merchants and merchants not to import or export objects to the United Kingdom.
-The agreement, essentially a boycott, was a series of trade restrictions agreed upon by the settlers with respect to trade with the homeland.
-The decision in favor of the agreement was made to protest and fight the Townshend Revenue Act of 1767.
-According to the Townshend Revenue Act, a tax was to be paid for the purchase of glass, lead, oil, paint, paper and tea.
-The Boston Non-Import Agreement was one of the most effective means of colonial resistance to British policy in the years leading up to the American Revolution.
-A similar tactic was used again five years later in Boston and throughout the colonies to protest the Tea Act with the British East India Company`s tea boycott, which culminated in the Boston Tea Party.
+Traders in the south refused to cooperate and smuggling was reportedly everywhere.
+Around 1770, the embargo began to put pressure on British exporters as international tensions in Europe mounted.
+Parliament has lifted tariffs on all products except tea.
+The Boston Non-Importation Agreement of August 1, 1768 was a formal collective decision of Boston-based merchants and merchants not to import or export items to Britain.
+The agreement, essentially a boycott, was a series of agreed trade restrictions that the settlers introduced with respect to trade with the homeland.
+The decision in favor of the agreement was made in protest and fight against the Townshend Revenue Act of 1767.
+Under the Townshend Revenue Act, a tax was to be paid on the purchase of glass, lead, oil, paint, paper and tea.
+The Boston No-Import Agreement was one of the most effective means of colonial resistance to British policies in the years leading up to the American Revolution.
+A similar tactic was used again five years later in Boston and the colonies to protest the Tea Act with the British East India Company`s tea boycott, culminating in the Boston Tea Party.
 The non-immigration agreements of the late colonial period were important precursors to the American Revolution.